Advent of Code 2016 - Day 5 - How About a Nice Game of Chess?

 return hashlib.md5(value.encode('utf-8')).hexdigest()

-We can now use this helper function to build an lazy infinite list which increments from zero and yields hashes in the sequence which match the desired prefix.
+We can now use this helper function to build a lazy infinite list that increments from zero and yields hashes in the sequence that match the desired prefix.

 def generate_hashes(door_id, padding=5):